Stanko/jquery.rainbowJSON/README.md

 ![rainbowJSON in action](http://i.imgur.com/EHkskh9.png "You can see different options used, and syntax error")

-Option used in image above:
+Options used in image above:

 <pre>
 $('.makeItNice').rainbowJSON({